IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models

 \subsection{Data collection process}

 \paragraph{Translation} We recruited language coordinators for each of the 16 African languages and French, and asked them to recruit professional translators to translate the sentences.
 The translation process took about two months, they started with XNLI, then MGSM and MMLU.
-Each translator received an appropriate remuneration for their work.~\footnote{We recruited a logistic company in Kenya that managed all recruitment and payments---each country has different rates.} Most of the translators translated from English except for \textit{Ewe}, \textit{Lingala} and \textit{Wolof} translators that translated from French since they are from the Francophone region of Africa.
+Each translator received an appropriate remuneration for their work.~\footnote{We recruited a logistic company in Kenya that managed all recruitment and payments---each country has different rates.
+For example, we paid \$549.78 for the translation of 1020 XNLI samples in South Africa, \$355.86 in Nigeria. } Most of the translators translated from English except for \textit{Ewe}, \textit{Lingala} and \textit{Wolof} translators that translated from French since they are from the Francophone region of Africa.
 Additionally, we translated the MMLU dataset to French by professional translators and from French to these three languages.
 Many of the Francophone translators understand French and English but are more fluent in French, so they could cross-check from English if the French sentences were not clear enough.

 \paragraph{Quality control} Regarding quality control, language coordinators reviewed and corrected any poorly translated sentences.
 Translators received payment only after this phase to ensure the quality of translations.
-For additional checks, we computed COMET~\citep{rei-etal-2020-comet} quality estimation (QE) scores between the human translation and the original sentences based on AfriCOMET QE metric~\citep{Wang2023AfriMTEAA}.
+For additional checks, we computed COMET~\citep{rei-etal-2020-comet} quality estimation (QE) scores between the human translation and the original sentences based on AfriCOMET QE metric~\citep{wang-etal-2024-afrimte}.
 In general, the distribution of the scores (range between 0 and 1) reflect that most translated sentences are between $0.7$ and $1.0$ for about 13 language pairs except for \textit{Lingala}, \textit{Twi}, and \textit{Wolof} where the average is around $0.5$.
 Further analysis shows that we cannot rely on these scores for those three languages since they are not covered in the pre-training of the original AfroXLMR encoder~\citep{alabi-etal-2022-adapting} used to build the AfriCOMET QE metric.
-Similar findings were reported in the original AfriCOMET QE paper that Twi had worse correlation with human judgement (\ie 0.279 for Pearson, and 0.060 for Spearman) \citep{Wang2023AfriMTEAA}.
+Similar findings were reported in the original AfriCOMET QE paper that Twi had worse correlation with human judgement (\ie 0.279 for Pearson, and 0.060 for Spearman) \citep{wang-etal-2024-afrimte}.
 We provide further analysis of the COMET scores in Appendix \ref{app:africomet_scores}.